Cupola (geometry)

 The above-mentioned three polyhedra are the only non-trivial convex cupolae with regular faces: The "hexagonal cupola" is a plane figure, and the triangular prism might be considered a "cupola" of degree 2 (the cupola of a line segment and a square).
 However, cupolae of higher-degree polygons may be constructed with irregular triangular and rectangular faces.

-Since the polygons V1V2V2n+2V2n+1, etc. are rectangles, this puts a constraint on the values of rb, rt, and α.
-The distance V1V2 is equal to
+Since the polygons etc. are rectangles, this puts a constraint on the values of The distance is equal to

 These are to be equal, and if this common edge is denoted by s,